 Travelocity and other travel sites are great resources for getting even better deals on rooms.
 By booking through these sites, you can save on your room, as the hotels will list un-booked rooms on these services at discounted rates to make sure they are generating some form of revenue.

 Rent a House: It might be even cheaper to just rent a house.
 There are a ton of privately owned houses and condos you can rent for your vacation.
 You can find places to rent on VRBO.
+I’ve even put together a list of the Best VRBO Las Vegas Vacation Homes.

 Of course, being on a budget will mean eating on a budget.
 Thankfully, most casinos on the cheaper side of The Strip and all of the ones on Fremont Street will have fast food establishments such as McDonald’s and Subway.
 There are also great specials at many of the casinos as well, such as 25 cent wings at Dan Marino’s restaurant at the Hooters Casino after midnight.